Last Updated on December 11, 2022 by Peralta

 - Clean and remove clogs from the circulation pump or replace them if they are not functioning properly.

-- Run a descaling solution in the appliance to eliminate the mineral deposits clog different dishwasher parts.
+- Run a descaling solution in the appliance to eliminate the mineral deposits clogging different dishwasher parts.
 Always top up the rinse aid.